Ancient Indian History: Concise UPSC Notes, Key Topics & Quick Revision

 Tap a card to add note • Use the highlight Listen button to play the full section

-• **Spread of Islam:** Medieval invasions led to destruction of temples and decline of monastic centers.
+Spread of Islam: Medieval invasions, particularly in North India, led to the destruction of many Jain temples and monastic centers , further weakening the faith's institutional structure.

-• Continued influence in trade, banking, and regional literature ensured survival of small but dedicated communities.
+Intellectual and Cultural Contribution: Continued influence in trade, banking, and significant contributions to regional literature (especially Kannada and Gujarati) ensured the survival of small but highly dedicated and influential communities.

 Internal vs External Causes of Decline